updated

 Accommodation

-I have a funky bungalow with some kitchen items (fridge, kettle, toaster and microwave) that is ideally suited to a couple but is used for single volunteers as well.
-It contains a queen-sized bed.
+I have a funky cabin with some kitchen items (fridge, kettle, toaster and crockery) that is ideally suited to a couple but is used for single volunteers as well.
+It contains a queen-sized bed fitted with an electric blanket, and it has an air-conditioner unit.
 It adjoins a joey yard which connects to the house.
-I also have a cosy spare room/study inside the house for those that prefer privacy (it is directly opposite the bathroom/toilet), and a huge upstairs bedroom that contains a couple beds for shared accommodation.
+I also have a cosy spare room/study inside the house with a double bed which is directly opposite the bathroom/toilet which I offer to volunteers staying the longest.
+There is a huge upstairs bedroom that contains two queen-sized beds fitted with electric blankets, and other comfy bedding for shared accommodation.
+The room normally has two or sometimes three volunteers at a time and is kept single sex unless used by a single couple.
+All beds are extremely comfortable and there is plenty of fresh and clean bedding for everyone.

 I have off-grid power and rainwater in tanks and use solar and generators with all the power you'll need to keep your devices charged.
-Internet and Wi-Fi is good in the house, and there is good signal into the bungalow and across the property.
+Internet and Wi-Fi are good in the house, and there is good signal into the cabin and across the property.
+I have a spare computer if anyone needs.

 The main house, and where we will enjoy our meals together is a place of warmth and openness and is filled with a myriad of unique and interesting artifacts.
 I include volunteers in all activities, and we live like one big family.
 I also often have friends, colleagues, and daytime local volunteers that come by regularly.
 The kitchen is often the hub of good coffee, good food, and great conversation.